StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 - **ROC and AUC Curves**
 - **Label Co-occurrence Analysis**
 - **Grad-CAM and Activation Maps**

 The results are stored within experiment/results folder.

-Note: While torchmetrics was used during training for internal monitoring, only sklearn was used for final evaluation and is reflected in the metrics shared and reported.
+Note: While *torchmetrics* was used during training for internal monitoring, *sklearn* was used for final evaluation and is reflected in the shared metrics and report.

 ## Final Experiment Results (10% BigEarthNet Subset)

 The directory `FYPProjectMultiSpectral/models/final_experiment_results/` contains the results of experiments conducted on the **10% subset** of the BigEarthNet dataset.
 Each model (e.g., `ResNet50`, `CustomModelV6`, etc.) has its own folder with the following structure:

       model_name/
-      ├── checkpoints/           # Contains the final trained model (`last.ckpt`)
-      ├── results/               # Includes aggregated and per-class evaluation metrics (JSON, PNG, NPZ) ├── architecture.txt       # Describes the model's architecture and configuration
+      ├── logs/                  # Contains Logs related to model testing and evaluation ├── checkpoints/           # Contains the final trained model (`last.ckpt`) ├── metrics/               # Includes aggregated and per-class evaluation metrics ├── visualizations/        # Includes sample batch predictions, confusion matrices and tensorboard graphs ├── architecture.txt       # Describes the model's architecture and configuration ├── test_predictions.npz   # Contains predicted and actual labels for the test set

-This layout supports consistent tracking of model performance and interpretability.
+This layout ensures consistent tracking of model performance and interpretability.
+It is important to note that the results in this repository are not **raw outputs** directly produced by the code.
+Instead, they have been organised to enhance readability and reduce confusion during analysis.

 > **Note:**
-> Due to GitHub's [file size restrictions](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) and issues encountered with Git LFS, the following model result folders have **not been included** in this repository:
+> Due to GitHub's [file size restrictions](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) and issues encountered with Git LFS, the following model checkpoints have **not been included** in this repository:

 - **ResNet18**
 - **ResNet50**